apjanke/octave-chrono/README.md

 ## “Internal” code

 Anything in a namespace with `internal` in its name is for the internal use of this package, and is not intended for use by user code.
-Don't use those!
+Don’t use those!
 Resist the urge!
-If you really have a use case for them, post an Issue and we'll see about making some public API for them.
+If you really have a use case for them, post an [Issue](https://github.com/apjanke/octave-chrono/issues) and we’ll see about making some public API for them.

 ## License